tikservices/syteup/DESIGN.md

 	passed to the template
       - fetch: funct to fetch data from service server
+      - getURL: funct to return the profile url from the settings
       - template: file name of template inside templates/
       - supportMore: (optional) bool setted to true if service